Gtomika/mod-wvw-bot/README.md

 Note the 5 minutes interval rule: xx:x0 or xx:x5, for example 18:31 is invalid.

+Raids must be specified in english, but when listed, they will be localised to hungarian, like *Péntek-20:00*.

 ```[duration]``` is the length of the event.
 It is a string in the following format (examples):
 - 1h, 1h30m, 2h45m, 35m